LeFodeurCou/crazy-router/README.md

 > Crazy-Router is just a router.

-It is designed to be as simple as possible and as faster as possible too.
+It is designed to be as simple as possible and as fast as possible too.

 -------------------
 ## 🔌 Installation